 Strollers used as wheelchairs in the Disney World Parks

 As a rule, strollers can’t be taken through attraction queues or onto ride cars.
-Guests with children who have special needs may be able to get permission from Guest Relations to have their stroller designated to be used as a wheelchair.
+Guests with children who have special needs may be able to get permission from Guest Services to have their stroller designated to be used as a wheelchair.
 These are the only strollers that can be taken through attraction queues.
 If a ride allows manual wheelchairs on a ride car, these strollers can also usually be boarded.

 When boarding rides, in some cases you’ll want to transfer the child to the ride seat if possible.
 On some ride cars a child in a stroller would be sitting quite low, and may not be able to see the sights.